-While the fireworks are presently suspended, that’s no reason to skip dinner in this fabled dining room.
 Some of our perennial favorites include the Sonoma Goat Cheese Ravioli and the Oak-fired Filet of Beef, but don’t miss their ever-changing sushi options as well.

 And here’s a tip: Seating in the lounge is first-come, first-served; if you happen to be at Disney and would like to stop in, you should definitely try your luck.
 Disney’s Contemporary Resort, 4600 World Drive, Orlando. disneyworld.com